 Whether it’s hip-hop or country, young people love music.
-As a part of our effort to reach the youth where they’re at, The Healing Lodge introduced an Expressive Arts Program with the help and support of audio engineer/recording artist Rickey “Deecon” Jones and performing artist Terral Lay.
-The Expressive Arts Program uses song writing, music development, and recording alongside traditional treatment.
+As a part of our effort to reach the youth where they’re at, The Healing Lodge uses an Expressive Arts Program to engage our residents with song writing, music development, and recording alongside traditional treatment.
 Through this program, residents get the unique opportunity to write and produce their own song – within any genre of music they’d like.
 Through this process, the youth are able to express deep feelings and emotions that may otherwise not have come out during their treatment process.
 This program often gives them additional tools to help them along the road to recovery.

 Studies show that the same neurotransmitters triggered during drug use are also stimulated by music, and that music helps with concentration and memory difficulties that have resulted from drug use.
 The Expressive Arts program has been a particularly effective tool that helps residents explore their trauma differently, and engages them in a neurological way that moves the setting of their treatment from superficial to profound.
-The program has generated national recognition, and residents are able to leave The Healing Lodge with great pride and a sense of accomplishment in the work they have created.
+The program allows residents to leave the Healing Lodge with great pride and a sense of accomplishment in the work they have created.

 Develop a Music & Expressive Arts Program